Research

 -

-Between locals and migrants: Politicians and vote buying in Colombia Under Review
+Migrant Risky Business: Politicians and vote buying in Colombia Under Review

 -

-Ties that bind?: the influence of wartime social networks on ex-combatant reintegration with Juan F. Tellez Under Review Pre-analysis plan
+Ties that bind?: the influence of wartime social networks on ex-combatant reintegration with Juan F. Tellez Under Review [Pre-analysis plan]

 Abstract: During armed conflicts, combatants forge deep ties with peers and leaders that often persist post-war.
 There is a growing consensus that these ties are a negative influence on ex-combatants, facilitating a return to arms or pulling former fighters into organized crime.
 We present suggestive evidence that this view may be overly pessimistic.
 We collect rare survey and qualitative interview data from demobilized fighters going through an economic reintegration program in Colombia.
 We find no evidence that ex-combatants who are actively attempting reintegration are influenced by wartime ties and some evidence that they \textit{discount} information from former fighters.
 Our results speak to the potential for ex-combatants to vary in their personal investment in demobilization and how state policies can structure ex-combatant decision-making.